DGuzak/DGuzak/README.md

 - 👋 Hi, I’m @DGuzak
 - 👀 I’m interested in making fun things.
-- 🌱 I’m currently learning to roll my own LLMs into IRC.
+- 🌱 I’m currently hosting a LLM in IRC with the help of Milla  https://github.com/terminaldweller/milla.
 -    I’m looking to collaborate on projects with my friends and family.
 - 📫 How to reach me ... drop me a dm.